 For additional sample scripts (and discussion on how to integrate different applications) see the project website:

-darkman will automatically determine your location using geoclue.
+darkman will automatically determine the system's location using geoclue.
 Geoclue's reliability varies depending on distribution and desktop environment, and it will often not work without a geoclue agent running.